Anthony Ornato: Career

-Washington Post reporter Carol Leonnig, author of a 2021 book on the Secret Service, characterized Engel and Ornato as "very, very close to President Trump."
+The Washington Post reporter Carol Leonnig, author of a 2021 book on the Secret Service, characterized Engel and Ornato as "very, very close to President Trump."
 During an MSNBC interview she stated: "some people accused them of at times being enablers and 'yes men' of the president — particularly Tony Ornato — and very much people who wanted to ... see him pleased."
+However, those who have worked closely with Ornato contradict Leonnig's claim of him being a "Yes" man and recalled Ornato informing President Trump when his requests were not possible.

 Ornato has been interviewed twice by the United States House Select Committee on the January 6 Attack, and the Secret Service announced that Ornato will be made available to testify under oath to the committee.

+In a December 17, 2025, deposition in front of the House Judiciary Committee, regarding the events of January 6, 2021, Jack Smith, former Special Counsel, testified that “with Ms. Hutchinson, at least one of the issues was a number of the things that she gave evidence on were secondhand hearsay, were things that she had heard from other people.”
+Smith testified that he spoke to “officers who were there, including the officer in the car” and that “the version of events that he explained was not the same as what Cassidy Hutchinson said she heard from somebody secondhand.”
+Smith indicated he had not determined whether Hutchinson’s testimony was reliable.